-* Score analysis for Elwood Reservoir Recharge was reviewed by the Scoring Subcommittee in August 2018, but the recommended score of 2,800 AF has not yet been approved by the Governance Committee.
+* Score analysis for Elwood Reservoir Recharge was reviewed by the Scoring Subcommittee in August 2018, but the recommended score of 2,800 AF has not yet been approved by the GC.

 The purpose of this memo is to document the score analysis for the Central Nebraska Public Power and Irrigation District (CNPPID) irrigator lease WAP project, the description and evaluation of which are provided in the following sections.
 Previously operated on a year-to-year pilot project basis, a new 5-year lease agreement that starts with the 2019 irrigation season gives the EDO adequate confidence in the longevity of the project to proceed with this assessment.